What is the difference between Normal and Safe Mode in Windows?

 - Most device drivers are not loaded upon startup, only those essential for primary function.

-- Windows loads in VGA graphics mode with a smaller color palette and resolution.
+- Windows loads in VGA (video graphics array) graphics mode with a smaller color palette and resolution.

 - The words "Safe Mode" are printed in all four corners of the screen.